Anger grows after Covid-19 outbreak in Uruguay squad - RFI

 An outbreak of Covid-19 cases in the Uruguay squad is causing increasing alarm as captain Diego Godin became the 16th member to test positive for the virus on Friday after returning to his club.

-The government is awaiting explanations from the Uruguayan football federation following the raft of infections that occurred as the national team assembled for two World Cup qualifiers.
+The country's health ministry fined the Uruguayan football federation $15,000 (12,650 euros) for "failure to respect health protocols" following the raft of infections that occurred as the national team assembled for two World Cup qualifiers.

 Atletico Madrid are furious after two of their players tested positive, including Luis Suarez.
 The striker missed Tuesday's 2-0 home defeat by Brazil as a result.